-The school/college is also aware of and implements any local learning where appropriate, such as those as outlined in DDSCP Briefing note: safeguarding school age children and learning from case reviews and other DDSCP briefing notes located in the multi-agency safeguarding children procedures document library.
-(Insert how your school/college works with other agencies to support vulnerable children and the contact you have with health services i.e., school nurses, emotional well-being/mental health, substance misuse services), voluntary sector, faith settings, local authority children’s services - early help teams and social care.
-This may be by holding regular meetings in schools, taking part in partnership forums/ events, hosting meetings for individual children and families in school/college)
+We are also aware of and implement any local learning where appropriate, such as those as outlined in DDSCP Briefing Note: safeguarding school age children and learning from case reviews and other DDSCP briefing notes relating to learning from reviews or audit located in the multi-agency safeguarding children procedures document library.
+We work with the Early Help team at QEGS (Ashbourne) to support families, holding mettings with individual families and sign-posting them to support / course.

 Context

-This policy enables (name of school/college) to carry out our functions to safeguard and promote the welfare of children and must be read alongside key guidance:
+This policy enables The Acorn Partnership to carry out our functions to safeguard and promote the welfare of children and must be read alongside key guidance:

 Department for Education’s statutory guidance publications for schools and local authorities, including: